stungeye/Programming-1-Notes/docs/07-openframeworks-basics/00-openframeworks-basics.md

 The easiest way to quickly debug a sketch is to use `cout` to output the state of your variables to the terminal window that opens along with your sketch.

-Downsides: The output can be overwhelming and will slow down your sketch.
+_Downsides: The output can be overwhelming and will slow down your sketch._

-**ofLog debuggin**
+**ofLog debugging**

-The 📗 [`ofLog` class](https://openframeworks.cc/documentation/utils/ofLog/) is slightly more powerful than `cout` debugging as it involves log levels and the possibility of writing the log messages to a file.
+The `ofLog` class is slightly more powerful than `cout` debugging as it allows for log levels and the possibility of writing log messages to a file.

-Downsides: Same as `cout` debugging.
+_Downsides: Same as `cout` debugging._

 **drawString debugging**

 This is similar to `cout` debuggging, but instead you use a true type font to draw the state of certain variables to the screen.

-Downsides: Variables state output in this way will be overwritten every frame.
+_Downsides: Variables state output in this way will be overwritten every frame._

 **breakdown debugging**